yangzehao98/bert_sentiment/README.md

    - Threshold tuning: Adjusting decision thresholds per label based on validation F1 or precision-recall tradeoffs.
    - Gradient accumulation: to simulate larger batch sizes on CPU without exceeding memory.
    - Data augmentation: Paraphrasing or back-translation to synthetically increase diversity of minority emotion expressions.
+   - Additionally, hyperparameter tuning (learning rate, number of epochs, batch size, tokenizer max length) can be performed using grid search.
+Due to computational constraints, the grid search logic has been modularized and included in `demo.py` for future experimentation.

 4. Model Alternatives
 Consider using **bert-base-uncased** or **roberta-base** when GPU is available to capture deeper semantic representations.